What are dermal fillers (face fillers)?

-Granulomas: These are nodules that may appear months or years after a treatment and they are more common with permanent fillers.
-They arise when the body reacts to the filler material by walling it off.
+Granulomas: These are nodules that may appear months or years after a treatment.
+This is more common with permanent dermal fillers.
 They can be treated with corticosteroid injections or excision.

 Scarring: Although rare, it is possible for a scar to form if there has been any infection of if an individual has a history of hypertrophic or keloidal scarring.
 This information will be gathered whilst taking a medical history.

 Dermal filler treatments are tolerated very well with mild discomfort.
 The fillers usually contain an anaesthetic which helps to minimise pain and a topical cream anaesthetic can also be applied if required.
 As the procedure uses different injection techniques and generally takes slightly longer than a botox treatment it may seem more uncomfortable.

 Hyaluronic acid fillers normally come in 0.5 and 1ml syringes.
 The volume used will be decided on the area to be treated and the best possible filler for that indication.